PYARASANISRINIVAS/Student-Stress-Prediction/README.md

 ## 📌 Project Overview

-Student stress can be influenced by various factors such as sleep patterns, study habits, social media usage, attendance, exam pressure, and family support.
-This project leverages Machine Learning to analyze these factors and provide a stress prediction in real time.
+Student stress is influenced by various lifestyle and academic factors such as sleep patterns, study habits, social media usage, attendance, exam pressure, and family support.
+This project leverages Machine Learning to analyze these factors and predict whether a student is likely to be stressed or relaxed.

-The application allows users to enter their details through an intuitive web interface and instantly receive a prediction.
+The application provides an interactive interface where users can enter their details and receive an instant prediction powered by a trained KNN classification model.

 ---